How to Rhinestone a Dance Costume

 These are good alternatives to working with a syringe filled with E6000.
 It all depends on how large of a dot of glue you need and can control.
 Remember to protect your work surface when working right from any E6000 bottle.

 The white glues dry clear and have a consistency that may be easier to use straight from the bottle for larger embellishments.
-However, even these glues can be applied with more precision by using our Bulb Syringe Bottle.
-This collapsible bottle should be used with white glues only.
+However, even these glues can be applied with more precision by using our Round Bottle Syringe (1 oz) Kit.
+These bottles work best with white glues.

 You can collapse the filled Bulb Syringe Bottle between your fingers to use, and when you replace the orange cap, can be stored in this position.

-The economic Pick’N’Stick is made of bright pink plastic with a bit of moldable beeswax on one end and a fine tip on the other.
+Our Pick-Me-Up Tool is a must-have for seamlessly setting crystals..
 With the lightest touch, you can pick up a crystal and place it on your glue dot, then turn the tool around to refine the stone’s placement and set it into the glue with light pressure.
-Sold in twin packs, it’s an indispensable tool for both large and very small stones.
+It's an indispensable tool for both large and very small stones.

 Always good to have on hand?
 A pair of good, old-fashioned tweezers.
 Our angled, fine point tweezers can pick up even the smallest stones, and can get in tight spaces.

-The glues we have discussed are washable and permanent.
+The glues we’ve discussed are washable and permanent.
 This means your rhinestones can be washed and dried and the glue bond will remain at full strength.
-We recommend waiting at least 4 days after finishing the project before the first wash.
-Hand wash, or if the completed costume can be washed in the machine, use the gentle setting and turn it inside out to prevent scratches on the surface of the crystal.
+We recommend waiting at least four days after finishing the project before the first wash.
+Hand wash, or if the completed rhinestone dance costume can be washed in the machine, use the gentle setting and turn it inside out to prevent scratches on the surface of the crystal.
 For the same reason, air drying is recommended.
 Do not dry clean your costume if you have glued on your embellishments; the dry cleaning process will weaken the bond.

 When you are ready to transport your costume, you can keep it protected from dirt and surfaces that may dull or scratch the crystal simply by keeping it covered.
 Depending on the characteristics of the costume itself, this may mean hanging it inside a garment bag or folding it into a box or 3-dimensional bag to prevent crushing.
-If the fabric is very delicate and is prone to snags, you may also wish to cover any heavily-embellished areas with tissue paper or a paper towel.
+If the fabric is very delicate and is prone to snags, consider covering heavily-embellished areas with tissue paper or a paper towel.

 Design Inspiration and Application Tips